 Burns says that his larger than life statue will be hewn from a single giant block of Yorkshire coal.
 “It will feature a South Wales miner, hammering a 6 foot Sheffield steel crucifix through Maggie’s chest, at exactly the spot where a heart might be”.
 Because Burns wants to make the installation an interactive one, he has priced the work to allow for a year’s supply of eggs, custard pies and crates of school milk.

-“I’d thought of making it out of wood” says Burns, reflectively “but just in time I remembered, the lady was not for turning.”
+“I’d also thought of making it out of wood” says Burns, reflectively “but just in time I remembered, the lady was not for turning.”